 I absolutely love the smoky flavor that comes from roasting the tomatoes, red onion, and peaches together.
 It gives them an even deeper flavor than they already have!
 The charred bits of the skin go right into the salsa, no peeling required!
 Plus, everything softens from the heat of the broiler, making for easier and quicker chopping.

 Have you ever canned salsa?
 It’s not as intimidating as it might seem after you do it once or twice.
-It’s helpful to be familiar with the steps before starting, so let’s break down the water bath canning process, so you know what to expect.

 The salsa is simmered on the stovetop for about 10 minutes.
 While this is happening, you’ll simmer your clean Ball® Canning jars (I’m using their new Flute jars) in the large stock pot you have for canning, to get them hot.